Before going through documentation chapters, thanks for purchasing PrivateContent User Data add-on and trusting LCweb!

 Basically you can inform admins when an user updates its data.

-This add-on is also natively integrated with Visual Composer, Elementor and Cornerstone.
+This add-on is also natively integrated with with WordPress Block Editor (Gutenberg), Visual Composer, Elementor and Cornerstone.

 Using them, you can skip the standard shortcode wizard and use the related PrivateContent tool.